 Human trafficking is a multibillion dollar criminal industry that affects millions of men, women and children around the world.
 The illegal exploitation of individuals takes many different forms and occurs in many different places, including hotels and motels.
 Traffickers often take advantage of the privacy and anonymity of the hospitality industry, underscoring the need to train staff on how to recognize and report signs of sex trafficking, forced labor and domestic servitude.

 Combating human trafficking is a priority for the hotel industry, with active support from companies, organizations and some lawmakers.
-California recently enacted a law requiring hotels and motels to train all employees on human trafficking awareness by January 1, 2020.
+California recently enacted a law requiring hotels and motels to train all employees on human trafficking awareness by January 1, 2020, and then every two years.
 The law applies to employees hired as of July 1, 2019, who are likely to interact or encounter victims of human trafficking.
-New hires must be trained within six months.
+New employees must be trained within six months of hire.

 As local, national and global efforts gain momentum, implementing a regular awareness training is one of many positive steps hotels can take to ensure all employees know their role in combating human trafficking, whether they work front desk and security, food and beverage, housekeeping and maintenance or other areas.

 Online Human Trafficking Training

 Traliant’s Recognizing and Preventing Human Trafficking for Hotels is a 20-minute, interactive course designed for hotel employees, who are likely to come into contact with victims of human trafficking.
 Information is presented in short segments that explain this complex issue in clear terms and real-world examples.
 Employees learn how to recognize the warning signs of trafficking, including red flags associated with their specific job responsibilities.
 The course features a host video, Viewer Mailbag and interactive challenges and assessments.
 A course-completion certificate and contact information for reporting suspicious activity is included.

 Traliant’s Training on Recognizing and Preventing Human Trafficking for Hotels